terra-money/terrain/README.md

 # Migrating CosmWasm Contracts on Terra

-On Terra it is possible to initilize contracts as migratable.
+On Terra it is possible to initalize contracts as migratable.
 This functionallity allows the adminstrator to upload a new version of the contract, then send a migrate message to move to the new code.

 <a href="https://docs.terra.money/docs/develop/dapp/quick-start/contract-migration.html" target="_blank">This tutorial</a> builds on top of the Terrain Quick Start Guide and walks you through a contract migration.